Guillaume-Larghero/Master-Thesis-Mixture-of-Expert-and-End-to-End-Approaches-in-Computational-Pathology/README.md

 - **normalize_patches** (located in `processing/`): Normalizes the extracted patches using Macenko normalization.
 This step is recommended to be run after `create_MOE_tiles` and before `Create_features`.
 - **train_mil_moe_clipped.py** (located in `scripts/`): Trains, validates, and tests an MOE model.
 The model can be instantiated with a configurable number of experts.
 Each expert consists of a foundation model and a classification head.
 Available classification heads include ABMIL, DSMIL, MeanPool, TransMIL, and HiptMIL.
 The MOE strategy can be either `top-k`, which selects the best-performing model at inference, or `weighted sum`, which weights predictions according to the router's probability distribution.
 - **finetuning_MOE** (located in `scripts/`): Fine-tunes a pre-trained MOE model to a different cohort.

+## Pipeline 2: End-to-End (E2E)

+The **E2E pipeline** is a straightforward approach that focuses on single-cell analysis.
+The pipeline consists of the following components:

+- **create_tiles_SC** (located in `processing/`): Extracts single-cell blast cells from WSIs at 100x magnification.
+- **train_mil_e2e** (located in `scripts/`): Trains an end-to-end classifier.
+The classifier can be instantiated with a feature extractor backbone and a classification head.
+The available classification heads include ABMIL, DSMIL, MeanPool, TransMIL, and HiptMIL.
+- **finetune_E2E** (located in `scripts/`): Fine-tunes a trained E2E model to a desired cohort.